harishuw/phptester/README.md

-# phprunner
+# php tester
-Php runner is php tools used to test and run php,html,javascript codes
+Php tester is php tools used to test and run php,html,javascript codes

 ## Usage